An Education For Life

 Applicants shortlisted for audition will be contacted by the College and may be asked to bring further supporting material.

-In 2020 the following instruments may take priority: oboe, bassoon, french horn, clarinet, trumpet and tuba.
-For these instruments only, students commencing years 5 and 7 to 11 in 2020 require minimum grade 2 AMEB or equivalent at the time of application.
+In 2021 the following instruments may take priority: oboe, bassoon, french horn, clarinet, trumpet, tuba and viola.
+For these instruments only, students commencing years 5 and 7 to 11 in 2021 require minimum grade 2 AMEB or equivalent at the time of application.

 For all other instruments including voice, achievement at the time of application of the following AMEB minimum grades or equivalent standards (recognising that musical backgrounds can be varied) will be used as a guide when shortlisting for audition: